Passengers trapped in locked station after train arrived late at night

 A spokesperson said: “We’d like to thank the Network Rail team onsite for their swift action in getting our customers out the station safely.”

-The Independent has contacted Network Rail and Avanti West Coast for additional comment.
+The Independent has contacted Avanti West Coast for additional comment.

 Register for free to continue reading